 Hwy 550 (Silverton/Red Mt.
 Pass)

 This is the most straightforward route to access the hut.
 The winter trailhead/parking for the OPUS is the summer turnout at the beginning of the Ophir pass road, 7 miles north of Silverton on Hwy 550.
-There is often a skin track heading straight down towards the creek and power station, do not take this, but instead follow the Ophir pass road (not plowed), as it bends to the right, crosses Mineral Creek and swings back.
+There is often a skin track heading straight down towards the creek and power station, do not take this, but instead follow the Ophir pass road (not plowed), to the north, cross Mineral Creek and swing back south on the road.

 Traversing along the north side of the creek the road crosses the run out of three large slide paths, then the ruby creek ravine.
 Beyond the ravine the trees begin to open up and eventually you come to a large treeless area.
 This is the run out of several large south facing avalanche paths off the eastern shoulder of Lookout peak which cross the road.

 During higher danger periods and when the road is completely obscured by snow it is better to drop to the valley bottom at this point, and follow the creek up stream towards Ophir pass.
 After the creek forks the drainage becomes a deep ravine.
 Stay out of this obvious terrain trap on gentle benches just to the east/ northeast of the creek (climbers right) to the first switchback in the road.